-Ms. Jezouit participated extensively in the regulatory development process for the Clean Air Act's Acid Rain Program and led negotiations with the Environmental Protection Agency on the development of various revisions to acid rain regulations.
-She has worked with the EPA on standards for air toxic emissions for several industrial categories, New Source Review rule reform, revisions to the New Source Performance Standards for electric generating units and Portland cement plants, and existing source performance standards for greenhouse gas emissions from electric generating units as well as several other rulemakings related to Clean Air Act programs.
-Ms. Jezouit has managed internal audits for several clients to evaluate their compliance with various Clean Air Act programs, including greenhouse gas reporting requirements, National Emissions Standards for Hazardous Air Pollutants and ozone depleting substances requirements, and she has assisted clients both to establish and periodically revise their internal procedures for analyzing New Source Review applicability.
+Ms. Jezouit participated extensively in the regulatory development process for the Clean Air Act's Acid Rain Program and led negotiations with the U.S. Environmental Protection Agency on the development of various revisions to acid rain regulations.
+She has worked with the EPA on other air emissions trading programs, standards for air toxic emissions for several industrial categories, New Source Review rule reform, revisions to the New Source Performance Standards for electric generating units and Portland cement plants, and existing source performance standards for greenhouse gas emissions from electric generating units as well as several other rulemakings related to Clean Air Act programs.
+Ms. Jezouit has managed internal audits for several clients to evaluate their compliance with various Clean Air Act programs, including greenhouse gas reporting requirements, National Emissions Standards for Hazardous Air Pollutants, and ozone depleting substances requirements, and she has assisted clients both to establish and periodically revise their internal procedures for analyzing New Source Review applicability.
 In addition, she has written and spoken extensively on New Source Review issues, including conducting New Source Review workshops for various clients.
 She also has extensive experience in responding to EPA investigations of alleged Clean Air Act violations and has negotiated several settlements of alleged Clean Air Act violations at the state and federal level, as well as with environmental groups.